 A friend and I had meticulously cleaned the house from top to bottom including blinds, baseboards, window seals, and doors.
 Every cupboard was wiped inside and out, the Easy Closets were wiped down, and the appliances were left sparkling!

-Blake gave the grass a fresh mow, we left a three-ring-binder with appliance manuals and the gas key in a drawer, and we topped it off with a poinsettia and this Welcome Home letter!
+Steve gave the grass a fresh mow, we left a three-ring-binder with appliance manuals and the gas key in a drawer, and we topped it off with a poinsettia and this Welcome Home letter!

 The next day, our realtor called and told us the new homeowner’s realtor had called and wanted to be sure they thanked us.
 The realtor said he had been in this business for over 20 years and never had he seen a home left like this.